MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-delete-msa.md

     ![Activity History](./media/gdpr-dsr-export-msa/activityhistory.png)

-1. You can search or browse your activity history for the different Microsoft applications and services that you use, including Microsoft Flow.
+1. You can search or browse your activity history for the different Microsoft applications and services that you use, including Power Automate.
 Select **Delete** to remove specific product or service activity events.

     ![Delete Event](./media/gdpr-dsr-delete-msa/deleteevent.png)